 Frigid Winters and Hot Summers

 Long Island and much of the surrounding areas are also home to snowstorms and hurricanes.
-For example, Hurricane Sandy wreaked havoc on many Long Island communities.
-Some people were without electricity for weeks, and others, like many who resided in Long Beach, had to evacuate their homes because of the severity of the storm and the subsequent flooding.
+In 2012, Hurricane Sandy wreaked havoc on many Long Island communities.
+Some people were without electricity for weeks, and others, including many who resided in Long Beach, had to evacuate their homes because of the severity of the storm and the subsequent flooding.

 04 of 04